NansiYancheva/SoftUni_CSharp_CourseProject_LegalHelp_2023/README.md

 - can do/see everything what the user, legal advisor, uploader do
 - have admin home page which redirects to other pages
 - can make user uploader/legal advisor
+- can edit/delete only legal advice to the ticket and not the ticket itself

 TO be updated:
 - to edit a ticket with resolved status
-- to delete only legal advice to the ticket and not the ticket itself
 - to edit(change)/delete document to the ticket and not the ticket itself
 - to manage all reviews for tickets, legal advices, documents, team members - meaning to delete/edit/add
 - to create/edit/delete user - to be checked if this will be in compliance with GDPR - or only to be done for legal advisor/uploader